 You can find your nearest charge point, including all the chargers in the UK, by using Zap Map.

 You can see whether a charger and its connectors are available or experiencing issues by clicking on their location markers on Zap Map.

-If you’re having problems with a charger, you can call our 24-hour driver helpline on 03300 1000 50 or email email@example.com.
-Let them know your location and our team will assist you.
+If you’re having problems with a charger, please call the support number displayed on the charger, or email firstname.lastname@example.org.
+Let them know your location and what’s happened so our team will assist you.

 Yes.
 However, due to battery design, the last 20% of charge can take almost as long as the first 80%, so it’s worth factoring this into your visit.
 Some cars stop the session at an 80% charge, so you will need to start a new session to top this up.